 1. Provided credentials must have full access without a password in

-2. If NAKIVO Backup & Replication logs into Amazon EC2 instance and there's no password for Linux user, provided credentials must have a password to execute
+2. If NAKIVO Backup & Replication logs in to an Amazon EC2 instance and there is no password for the Linux user, provided credentials must have a password to execute

 - Log into the instance via SSH client using pem key

 /etc/sudoersin a text editor